ansys/pyprimemesh/doc/source/user_guide/concepts.rst

 Zonelets or TopoEntities can be further grouped into zones.
 A zonelet or TopoEntity can only be present in a single zone.

-When exporting a mesh (.msh, .cas) file to the Fluent solver, you should define the boundary conditions for the zones.
+When exporting a mesh (MSH or CAS) file to the Fluent solver, you should define the boundary conditions for the zones.

 When importing a Fluent solver model, each zone is defined as a single zonelet.